iamharryliu/vigilant-broccoli/notes/travel/travel.md

   - Paywalls
   - Stall gaps
 - Retail
-  - One way designed stores
+  - One-way designed stores.
-  - Preserved frontend store design allowed by one ways wrapping towards backend of building to allow space for frontend stores
+  - Preserved storefront design allowing more stores to be located along a sidewalk.

 ## Slovenia